oimoyu/blender_skirt_rigid_generator/README.md

 # Blender addon generate rigid for skirt or hair

 ## Notice

 #### Untill the blender 4.0, due to the blender rigid body crash bug and uncontroable, this code will not ensure anything.
 Do not use this in your product environment.

-#### code is not be optimized, please save before using

 #### Blender rigid body simulation is unstable, it will crash in an indeterminate way when undo(ctrl+z) or animation playback(shift+space), please save the file before doing these two operations

 this script is written and tested in blender 4.0.2(should be compatible with 3.x)

 ## How to use

-* Got a armature with bone which you want to add physics, the physics bone should connected by parent relationship to become chains, and the root of the chain should be child of a controller or character torso。
+- Got a armature with bone which you want to add physics, the physics bone should connected by parent relationship to become chains, and the root of the chain should be child of a controller or character torso。
-* enter armature pose mode
+- enter armature pose mode
-* select the bone chains you want to add physics
+- select the bone chains you want to add physics
-* click "Generate Rigid Body"
+- click "Generate Rigid Body"

 the rigid body object and joint object is available in "rigid&joint" collection